Bone-Project/BoneOS/README.md

 - ***utils***: Utilities for users.
    - ***cross_compiler***: Script for installing the cross compiler
 - ***include***: All Include Files(.h).

+FAQ
+---

+1) What is BoneOS Goal?
+ Our goal is to make an Operating System for 'Everyone'.
+Ranging from Programmers to Normal Users.
+We dont believe the "OS Problem" is solved by either Popular Operating Systems such as Windows, Mac OSX or even kernels such as Linux.

+2) Any new features?
+ We have some ideas in mind.
+But it will be a long way until we start adding new feautres, as we are just starting in the osdev world :).

+3) Need Help?
+ Absolutely!
+Any help would be appreciated!
+To get to us, either request an issue or check ask a question in meta : https://meta.boneos.org

 License
 ---